paucls/runbook-ddd-cqrs-es-microservice/README.md

 A sample microservice with CQRS and Event Sourcing architecture.
 Implemented in Java and Spring Boot.

 ## The Domain
 For this sample application, we'll work in a operations team domain.
-Our focus will be on the concept of a **Runbook** wich tracks tasks.
+Our focus will be on the concept of a **Runbook** wich tracks **Tasks**.

 ## Architecture
 CQRS and Event Sourcing architecture